 - The appearance of fine body hair (lanugo).

 - Dry skin.

 - Loss of muscle mass.

 - Feelings of emptiness where individuals use food to self-medicate.

 - Wearing baggy or shapeless clothes to conceal weight loss.

 Consequences of OSFED

 Individuals suffering from OSFED often experience severe negative health consequences.
-They depend to a large extent on which behaviors the individual is engaging in.
+They depend to a large extent on the negative behaviours they are engaging in.
 The effects on health due to OSFED are difficult to pinpoint, as they often include a number of conditions.
-Important signs to look out for are unhealthy attitudes in relation to food and weight which prevent the individual from living a physically and emotionally healthy and productive life.
+Important signs to look out for are unhealthy attitudes in relation to food and weight, which prevent the individual from living a physically and emotionally healthy and productive life.

 Another concerning aspect of OSFED is that repeated vomiting depletes the body of important chemicals called ‘electrolytes’.
-These chemicals play an vital role in carrying out most of the body’s functions; particularly contraction of the muscles and transmission of nerve impulses.
-Electrolyte imbalances can have severe consequences including irregular heartbeat leading to resultant heart failure and death.
+These chemicals play a vital role in carrying out most of the body’s functions; particularly the contraction of muscles and the transmission of nerve impulses.
+Electrolyte imbalances can have severe consequences including irregular heartbeat leading to heart failure and death.

-At Rise Treatment Centre we offer a residential clinical programme for treatment of OSFED.
-Our programme is evidence-based and covers the overall health and well-being of our clients who suffer from any form of an eating disorder.
-We help them understand the root causes of their OSFED and combine psycho-education, mindfulness, group sessions, individual therapy and family support to guide them towards a sustainable recovery.
+At Rise Treatment Centre we offer a residential clinical programme for the treatment of OSFED.
+Our programme is evidence-based and focuses on your overall health and well-being.
+We help you understand the root causes of your OSFED and combine psycho-education, mindfulness, group sessions, individual therapy and Family Therapy to guide you towards a sustainable recovery.